FARS: Factor Augmented Regression Scenarios in R: Illustration of FARS package functionalities

-As explained in Section \ref{sec:FARS_package}, the computation of the stressed scenario can be performed in two steps.
+As explained in Section~\ref{sec:FARS_package}, the computation of stressed scenarios can be performed in two steps.
 First, we need to obtain the asymptotic distribution of the factors.
 For this goal, we implement the subsampling procedure using the appropriate function.
-In our case, we generate 100 samples by extracting $94\%$ of the variables from each block.
+In our case, we generate 100 samples by extracting $95\%$ of the countries in each block.